Hialeah apartment complex, vehicles vandalized in act of revenge against tow company

 Red spray paint covered the walls of Terrazas del Sol condominiums along the 2700 block of West 76th Street, sometime before 6 a.m., Friday.

-7News cameras captured a man, who did not which to be named, scrubbing paint from his car.
+7News cameras captured a man, who did not want to be named, scrubbing paint from his car.

 He said he’d been working on cleaning his vehicle since 6 a.m.

-“Our hard work to have nice things,” he said, “and then somebody come and mess it up.”
+“Our hard work we do just to have nice things,” he said, “and then somebody come and mess it up.”

 The exact motive is unclear, but it appears someone took out their frustration on neighbors and a towing company.